Try These 8 Secrets To Building Mass That Should Be Common Sense

 Building muscle and losing fat have one thing in common: each is best accomplished when you do it to the exclusion of all else.
 I can’t tell you how many guys with 30cm biceps have asked me about building mass but want a guarantee they’ll keep their six-pack.
 While you’re bulking up, you can’t obsess about single-digit body fat or your finishing time in a 10km race.
 Add five or six centimetres to your upper arms first.
 Then we’ll talk about those other things.

 You’ll build the most muscle by doing sets of five to 10 reps.
 This range hits a “magical” intersection between heavy loads and extended time under the bar.
-Each generation of lifters wants to rewrite the rule book, but they all eventually come back to this system, which is the basis for the workout on this month’s poster.
+Each generation of lifters wants to rewrite the rule book, but they all eventually come back to this system.

 About two decades ago I received good advice that I foolishly ignored: never do fewer than 10 reps of the barbell back squat.
 Yes, there are always exceptions.
 But for most people most of the time, the extra time under the bar seems to stimulate the body as well as the appetite.
 Both are key in helping you add mass.